business

 Here is a brief overview of your options with a lengthier analysis further down:

-Delaware: DE is most famous for its Corporations.
-They offer hundreds of years of well-defined corporate case law to act as precedent.
-For large corporations such formalities are important.
-Small businesses do not benefit from these corporate laws however.
+For large corporations, such formalities are important.
+This is why many Fortune 500 companies are incorporated in Delaware.
+Small businesses do not benefit from these corporate laws, however.
 The only difference most owners will notice are the significantly higher fees that Delaware levies on its companies.
-Their LLCs offer privacy, too, but are simply not worth the extra cost versus the other three states we cover.
+Delaware LLCs offer privacy, too, but are simply not worth the extra cost versus the other three states we cover.
 See Why Do Startups Incorporate in Delaware?

 Which of the above states appeals to you will depend on your situation.
 You may even select different states for different companies and operations.
 Large corporations will enjoy the familiarity of Delaware, asset protection specialists will utilize Wyoming, and those wanting a simple and inexpensive solution should choose to form an LLC in New Mexico.

-Why Choose New Mexico?
+Why Form an LLC in New Mexico?

 New Mexico is best suited for small businesses, cost conscious investors and privacy minded individuals.
 They are a good fit for internet businesses, consulting, real estate and other location independent businesses.

-Price: New Mexico LLCs are the cheapest anonymous LLC in the USA.
+New Mexico LLCs are the cheapest anonymous LLC in the USA.
 There are no annual reports which saves hundreds of dollars over the life the company.
 You only need to maintain a registered agent in New Mexico.

-Asset Protection: New Mexico companies offer the same corporate veil as other states.
+New Mexico companies offer the same corporate veil as other states.
 This means you are not personally liable for the company’s debt - hence the “limited liability” in limited liability company.

 With New Mexico, you enjoy all the benefits of an LLC at a fraction of the usual cost.
 In other states, periodic reporting is really just an excuse to collect fees from businesses.
 New Mexico skips this step, saving you time and money.
-The state is not well suited for large corporations, however.
-If you are a large company, then you should consider Delaware or Wyoming.

 For large corporations such formalities are important.
 It is also important to have a dedicated court system for complex matters.
 The only difference most small business owners will notice are the significantly higher fees that Delaware levies on its companies.

-Asset Protection: Delaware companies offer the same corporate veil as other states.
+Delaware companies offer the same corporate veil as other states.

 You can obtain the benefits above for a much lower price elsewhere.
 Delaware has obtained a certain mystique because of the large corporations which reside there.
 However, you should not believe that Bank of America has the same needs as an entrepreneur.
 Find out more on Delaware Post Incorporation and Checklist here.